 See and treat

-This is where patients who are seriously medically unwell get assessed and treated.
-Patients sometimes get moved from here to another area to create space for the new patients arriving all the time.
+This is where patients who are seriously medically unwell are assessed and treated.
+Patients sometimes get moved from here to another area when necessary.

 This where our most unwell patients are cared for and receive emergency treatments.

-This is an area with reclining chairs where some patients who are mobile are seen.
-There is the same investigations and doctors available as in the majors area.
-Some patients may be transferred here after being seen to wait for test results or treatments.
+This is an area with reclining chairs where some patients who are able mobile are seen.
+There are the same investigations and doctors available as in the majors area.
+Some patients may be moved here after being seen to wait for test results or treatments.